 Complaints about legal issues (for example incapacity, consultation of interested parties, appeal guidelines, whether the Executive Order or Examinations has been interpreted correctly, etc.) may be submitted to the Ministry of Higher Education and Science.
 The complaint must be submitted to the institution and must be addressed to the institution, which must then submit a report that the complainant has the opportunity to comment within a period of normally one week.
 The institution then sends the complaint, the report and the complainant's comments (if any) to the Ministry of Higher Education and Science.
-The deadline for complaints to the institution is two weeks from the day the decision was communicated to the complainant, cf. Executive Order § 51.
+The deadline for complaints to the institution is two weeks from the day the decision was communicated to the complainant; cf. Ministerial Order no. 1500 of 02 December 2016.